 Inserting the User Details

-The following event handler is raised when the submit button is clicked, here the values from the Registration Form’s TextBoxes are passed to the stored procedure and the stored procedure is executed.
+When the Register Button is clicked, the values from the Registration Form’s TextBoxes are captured and passed to the Stored Procedure.

-The return value from the stored procedure is captured in a variable and then based on its value appropriate message is displayed using JavaScript Alert message box.
+The value returned from the Stored Procedure is captured in a variable and then based on its value appropriate message is displayed using JavaScript Alert message box.

 C#